InnerSourceCommons/InnerSourceLearningPath/sprint-implementation/outline.md

 ## Learning Goals

-- The need for day-to-day guide
+- The value of this sprint guide
 - Understanding prerequisites to successful InnerSource sprint
 - Learn additional activities for Sprint Planning
 - What to do during the sprint